kevb/docker-swarm-mcrouter/README.md

 `MCROUTER_ROUTE=PoolRoute|[name]` - A route (string).
 In the future there should be a way to configure complex routes.

+`MCROUTER_PORT` - The port to expose mcrouter server on

 ## Quickstart

 `docker stack deploy -c docker-compose.yml demo`